Fiurs-Hearth/WIIIUI/README.md

 - (Optional) Upload your `WoW\WTF\Account\[ACCOUNT NAME]\[SERVER NAME]\[CHARACTER NAME]\SavedVariables\WIIIUI.lua` file.
 - (Optional) Or share the code block in `["base_settings"]={["THEME"]}` and the same with `["edit_theme_settings"]={["THEME"]}`.
 - Ask me to add your theme to the list of custom themes or share it as you please.

+### Custom themes
+Links will be added here in the future.

 ## FAQ
 **Q:** How do I move or change size of the chat window?